hgb-bin-proteomics/MSAnnika_Spectral_Library_exporter/README.md

 ## Citing

-If you are using the MS Annika CSM Annotation script please cite:
+If you are using the MS Annika Spectral Library exporter script please cite:
 ```
 MS Annika 2.0 Identifies Cross-Linked Peptides in MS2–MS3-Based Workflows at High Sensitivity and Specificity
 Micha J. Birklbauer, Manuel Matzinger, Fränze Müller, Karl Mechtler, and Viktoria Dorfer